microsoft/fluentui/packages/react-text/MIGRATION.md

 <!-- size - But also from string to number.
 Add mapping table -->

+Refer to _Insert link here_

 ### a11y

 <!-- Who knows?? -->

+I guess the 'as' prop??

 ### align